toddgeist/tinacms.org/content/docs/index.md

 * **Media Management:** [Media Stores](/docs/media "Tina Media Store"), [Image Fields](/docs/plugins/fields/image "Image Field Plugin"), [Inline Images](/docs/ui/inline-editing/inline-image "Inline Images")
 * **Custom Fields:** [How to Make a Custom Field Component](/blog/custom-field-components)

-## Integrating with React Frameworks
+## Integrating with React Frameworkss

 Tina is designed to work with just about any React framework.
 Once you're comfortable with the basics of TinaCMS, these guides will help you learn the specifics of building a CMS with Next.js or Gatsby.